sickozell/SickoCV/README.md

 This unconventional feature lets the user to choose the default knob value depending on the main usage of Adder8:
 if it's used as a fixed pitch adder (without input CV connection) maybe it's useful to have the default value set to +1v, so if the knob position has been changed to detune, it can be quickly restored to add exactly 1 octave in pitch;
 otherwise, if the knob is used as attenuverter with a CV input connected, it can be set to 0v as usual or to +10v to quickly get the full CV voltage.
+- **Reset All Knobs to Default**.
+This resets all knobs value to selected default setting.

 ## Blender
 ### Polyphonic stereo crossfade mixer with double modulation